Dreaght/gpu-screen-recorder-ui/README.md

 # Usage
 Run `gsr-ui` and press `Alt+Z` to show/hide the UI.
 You can start the overlay UI at system startup by running `systemctl enable --now --user gpu-screen-recorder-ui`.
 There is also an option in the settings to enable/disable starting the program on system startup.
 This option only works on systems that use systemd.
-You have to manually add `gsr-ui` to system startup on systems that uses another init system.\
+You have to manually add `gsr-ui` to system startup on systems that uses another init system.
-Note that at the moment different keyboard layouts are not supported.
-The physical layout of keys are used for global hotkeys.
-If your Z and Y keys are swapped for example then you need to press Alt+Y instead of Alt+Z to open/hide the UI.\
-If you experience this issue then please email dec05eba@protonmail.com to get it fixed.

 # Installation
 If you are using an Arch Linux based distro then you can find gpu screen recorder ui on aur under the name gpu-screen-recorder-ui (`yay -S gpu-screen-recorder-ui`).\